NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/authentication/api-token-auth.md

 To access the **Create Custom Token** page, follow these steps:

-1. Log in to your Cloudflare account and select _My Profile_ from the user account drop-down list.
+1. Log in to your Khulnasoft account and select _My Profile_ from the user account drop-down list.

 ![User account drop-down menu](/images/analytics/account-profile.png)